Using ESG Data to Generate Alpha in Private Equity

-“There [is] an obvious alignment between responsible investment and private equity - you have a lot more influence at the company and the LP has influence at the fundraising stage.
-So when you look at the asset/investor relationship you do have that influence,” explains Natasha Buckley of UNPRI, “It’s a lot about engaging operations teams at companies and being in a position where you can affect that change.
-This coincides with a push from LP’s for more transparency on what’s happening at the company level.”
+“There [is] an obvious alignment between responsible investment and private equity - you have a lot more influence with the company and the LP has influence at the fundraising stage,” explains Natasha Buckley of UNPRI, “It’s about engagement and being in a position where you can affect that change.
+This coincides with a push from LPs for more transparency on GP operations more generally.”

 Data gathered from public equity ESG studies shows that investors who invest based on material ESG factors outperform those that don’t.
 While much of the data is based on available information from public companies, the trend is promising for private equity and LP’s have taken notice.